neo4j/docker-neo4j/README.md

 # Neo4j images for ARM64

+From 4.4.0 and onwards, Neo4j images have been available for ARM64 architectures through [Docker Hub](https://hub.docker.com/_/neo4j/).

-We provide unsupported and untested builds of ARM64 Neo4j community edition from 4.0.0 and onwards.
+For earlier versions, we provide unsupported and untested builds of ARM64 Neo4j community edition from 4.0.0 to 4.3.23.
 These are unsuitable for production use, but may be useful for experimentation or hobbyists.

 They are available on Docker hub at: